I-Akrout/MLOps-C4-Project/model_card.md

 ## Training Data

-The original data (provided here: https://archive.ics.uci.edu/ml/datasets/census+income) is splitted into two chuncks (80% train)
+The original data (provided here: https://archive.ics.uci.edu/ml/datasets/census+income) is splitted into two chuncks (80% train, 20 % test)

 ## Evaluation Data

 The original data is splitted into two chuncks (20% test)

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._

-To get the best estimator we used the accuracy as a metric:
+To mesure the performance of our model, we used 3 different metrics:

-We found:
-Train Acc: 91.01%
-Test Acc: 91.5 %
+    - Precision
+    - Recall
+    - Fbeta

+On the train set the model yielded the following values:
+- Precision: 88.69 %
+- Recall: 72.31 %
+- Fbeta: 79.60 %

+Using the evaluation data, our model gave the following results:
+- Precision: 89.35 %
+- Recall: 72.07 %
+- Fbeta: 79.79 %

+A more detailed results are provided in the `starter/slice_output.txt` file.
 ## Ethical Considerations

 Given the slice study performed on the categorical features,